gerard-morera/CP/README.md

 ## Gerard Morera

 I love Ruby.
 I want to work as a Ruby developer.
-I have been hitchiking for the past few years doing all kinds of different jobs until I felt a lack of intellectual challenge.
+I have been hitchhiking for the past few years doing all kinds of different jobs until I felt a lack of intellectual challenge.
 At this point I discovered coding and a high intensity new kind of journey started with it.
 I love building and creating and with coding I have found something that is my passion and that I can get paid for.

 ## Skills